 Educated at the University of Ulster, Coleraine, Alison gained a BSc (Human Nutrition) with Dietetics and PhD in Diabetes.
 Her research focused specifically on clinical and experimental studies related to the pathophysiology of the disease.
 Appointed Senior Dietitian in the Royal Hospitals Belfast, Alison carried out clinical duties for four years.
-In 2001, she took up post of Research Director at The Sugar Bureau (now known as Sugar Nutrition UK) where she headed an active Research Programme.
-In 2007, Alison was appointed Director of The Sugar Bureau.
+In 2001, she took up post of Research Director at Sugar Nutrition UK where she headed an active Research Programme.
+In 2007, Alison was appointed Director.
 She is a member of the British Dietetic Association, Nutrition Society, European Association for the Study of Diabetes and Diabetes UK.
 Alison also sits on the Scientific and Communications Committee of the World Sugar Research Organisation.

 Glenys started her career at the University of Surrey where following her studies and a year working in the NHS she graduated with a BSc (Hons) in Nutrition.
 She then went on to complete an MSc in Sports & Exercise Physiology before combining these to graduate with a PhD in nutrition, health and performance with her research focusing on the diet and imidazole dipeptides.
 After university Glenys worked at the Medical Research Council's Human Nutrition Research unit in Cambridge as a nutritionist specialising in communications.
 There she was responsible for a wide range of public engagement and knowledge transfer activities, including work with the media, industry and healthcare professionals.
 In 2012 she joined Sugar Nutrition UK as the Nutrition Communications Manager, where she oversees the communication of the scientific evidence on sugars and health to the media, healthcare professionals, consumers and others.
 She is a member of the European Nutrition Leadership Platform (ENLP), the Nutrition Society and the Need for Nutrition Education Programme.